CKs-Technology-News/PrivacyTools/README.md

 ## [Guides connected to privacy, security or anonymity](#guides-connected-to-privacy-security-or-anonymity)

+You find a basic info page about [Open Source Guides here](https://opensource.guide/).

 Please keep in mind that some guides might be a bit older, however some still have meaning and you possible can learn from them in an historic context to see how certain stuff evolved, or stay the same.
 In general guidance are only as good as the author did the research on the given topic, which means that some things can be universally applied to specific threads and other guidance are specific to one or a few given examples.

-We only unlist stuff that is entirely incorrect or even dangerous to follow because security practical constantly evolves in both ways, positive ways and negative ways, which means new attacks emerge and new counter measurements also getting released because of the new threats.
+I only delist links that is entirely incorrect or even dangerous to follow because security practical constantly evolves in both ways, positive ways and negative ways, which means new attacks emerge and new counter measurements also getting released because of the new threats.

 ### [IoT Security](#iot-security)